 5. Restart the Eclipse GlassFish domain.
-See "To Restart a Domain" in Eclipse GlassFish Administration Guide.

 To Enable LDAP Authentication on the Eclipse GlassFish DAS

 This procedure explains how to enable LDAP authentication for logins to the Eclipse GlassFish Domain Administration Server (DAS).
 Logging in to the DAS is typically only performed by Eclipse GlassFish administrators who want to use the Eclipse GlassFish Administration Console or asadmin command.
 See To Configure LDAP Authentication with OID for instructions on enabling general LDAP authentication for Eclipse GlassFish.